aunoyp/aunoyp.github.io/_posts/2020-05-11-narrative.md

     - If the sky is blue, then the sun is yellow
     - Therefore, the grass is green
   - For validity, we assume that the sky is blue and that the if -> then relation is true (meaning that if the sky is blue then I am correct in sayin gthe sun is yellow).
 However, that does not have any bearing on the grass by the structure of the argument, so the argument isn't valid.
   - For an argument to be sound, then we evaluate the if -> then relations and the strength of the assumptions.
-If we assume that the world has
+Is the sky being blue a good assumption?
+And does that lead to the sun being yellow?
+  - So strictly, logic includes validity and sound reasoning, and more broadly it means reasoning.
+- Feasibility
+  - Can this be done?
+  - Derived from entrepreneur culture.
+Do I have the resources and the experience to navigate the challenges of implementation?
+  - Although this seems obvious if pitching a business, I think it applies to most interactions.
+If, for example, I want to explain how I want to be a neurologist, it's important that I have thought through the specifics.
+Which training will I receive, from where will I receive this training, and what will I use this training for?
+  - For well trodden paths, like being a neurologist, the answers are well documented and easy.
+  - For newer ideas, which I often come up with, these aren't so clear.
+It's important to hammer these down before going around telling people about the idea.
+-